qualimente/terraform-infra-dev/README.md

 Terraform, kitchen, ruby, terraform-kitchen, awspec, and terraform-utils are installed together into this container image.

+### Documentation ###

+Document your Terraform modules with [terraform-docs](https://github.com/terraform-docs/terraform-docs).
+`terraform-docs` reads your module's code and generates documentation from variable and output declarations into the format of your choice.

 ## Overriding Git clone URLs

 Some modules may be configured to clone nested modules using the `ssh` protocol.